Blog

 Some unique probiotic strains called psychobiotics have been shown to modulate neurotransmitter levels and/or activity in animal studies, and can affect mental health in humans.

-If you have a mental health condition or are taking medication that affects neurotransmitters, you should consult with your health care provider before starting and while taking a neurologically active probiotic.
-For example, serotonin syndrome could be an adverse effect from taking a probiotic that raises your serotonin levels if they are already high.
+If you have a mental health condition or are taking medication that affects neurotransmitters, you should consult with your health care provider before starting and while taking a gut-brain probiotic that may also affect neurotransmitters.

 How to Manage Probiotic Side Effects